MaterializeInc/materialize/doc/user/content/ops/network-security/ssh-tunnel.md

 ## Create a source connection

-In Materialize, create a source connection that uses the SSH tunnel connection you just configured:
+In Materialize, create a source connection that uses the SSH tunnel connection you configured in the previous section:

 {{< tabs tabID="1" >}}
 {{< tab "Kafka">}}